Skip to content

 Course Topics

-The course covers the following main topics: - What is management and who is a manager - The history of managerial thought - Planning in management - Organizational structures and human resources management - Understanding leadership - Controlling work and organizational processes
+The course covers the following main topics: - What is management and who is a manager - Strategic planning in management - Organizational design and structures - Human resources management - Understanding motivation and leadership - Controlling work and organizational processes

 Teaching format